Exploring Alpha Falls at McConnells Mill State Park

 Hiking from here to the falls will cover a little over a mile round trip, but most of the way includes the creek and weaving around the large boulder formations that the park is known for.

-If you’re looking for more waterfall adventures, check out Hells Hollow Falls and Breakneck Falls.
+If you’re looking for more waterfall adventures, hike a little further to Hells Hollow Falls and Breakneck Falls.

 When in season, plan a picnic near one of Slippery Rock Creek’s rapids and watch the whitewater kayakers pass on their adventures.